Balonich/Watodo/README.md

 - [x] Rewrite `fetch` to use [React Query](https://tanstack.com/query/latest)
 - [x] Remove unnecessary containers the only purpose of which is to render view

+## 6. Auth, backend API change, material UI

+- [ ] Refactor LayoutContainer.jsx to move all react-query-related code to a different file
+- [ ] Import react-query-related code where necessary to not pass props deeply into the components
+- [ ] Invalidate only one todo that was changed
+- [ ] Use Axios to fetch data from APIs
+- [ ] Use Material UI
+- [ ] Create login page

 ## Potential Features

-- [ ] Change emoji icons to png icons
+- [x] Change emoji icons to png icons
 - [ ] TodoItems drag-and-drop reorder ([Tutorial](https://www.youtube.com/watch?v=CJycVlSuaPg))

 ## Found Bugs